jploudre/pap-smear/ReadMe.md

 Running into Trouble
 --------------------

-If you realize an issue, go to the 'H' icon on the tray and 'reload' it.
-You can then delete the lines from your papsmear.csv so you can restart where you left off.
-Might as well keep that file open in Notepad so you can restart quickly.
+If you realize an issue, go to the 'H' icon on the tray and exit it.
+Reopen the script.
+You can then delete the lines from your papsmear.csv so you can restart on the patient where you left off.
+Might as well keep that CSV file open in Notepad so you can restart quickly.